mdavidson9/docs.balsamiq.com/content/cloud/sharing.md

 weight: 100
 ---

 Balsamiq Cloud is all about collaboration and we offer many ways for you to get feedback on your designs.
-This document outlines a few different ways, so that you can pick the right one to fit each situation.
+This document outlines a few different ways so that you can pick the right one to fit each situation.

 **For sharing with colleagues:** just have your [site owner](../people/#site-owners) invite them as [staff members](../people/#staff-members).
 Once they’re set up as staff members on your Balsamiq Cloud site, you can quickly [invite them](../people/#inviting-someone-to-a-project) to projects.